Ragnarocktoberfest 2020 canceled, JENB5 still on

 “Our primary concern is everyone’s health and well being [sic],” the press release said.
 “We want every one of you to stay healthy and be able to celebrate with us when we are able to get together again, next October, we hope.”

-Foamblast’s Adrianna O’Shea, one of the founding staff members of Ragfest, also raised the issue of monetary concerns.
+Foamblast’s Adrianna O’Shea, one Ragfest’s founding staff members, also raised the issue of monetary concerns.

 “The event is very expensive to put on, and we need as many people as possible to justify the price,” O’Shea said.

-However, she was quick to point out the silver lining of a coronavirus cancellation: more time for the 2021 game.
+However, she was quick to point out the silver lining of a COVID-19 cancellation: more time to plan the 2021 event.
 With more time, Ragnarocktoberfest staff can work with new HvZ mechanics and refine their props so as to ensure next year’s event will go as smoothly as possible.

 “Our amazing volunteers soldier on with enthusiastic game making as we speak, so that once restrictions are lifted, you will have a world class event to look forward to in the Bay Area!” the press release said.